 This combination creates a chilling, mystical yet beautiful atmosphere one can experience.
 Another waterfall, located even deeper in the forest.
 The locals called Colek Pamor Waterfall.
 This is where everything gets interesting for the hiker.

 The roads are unpaved as it’s muddy, and nature is barely touched by human hands.
 To add the difficulty, there’s no helpful sign whatsoever along the route.
 Hiring a local guide is a wise decision to avoid getting lost here.

 Discover local specialties

 Lastly, before leaving discover unique goods here like no other place in Bali.
 Local specialties such as coffee, vanilla, and cloves are ready for tourists to bring home.
 These products are produced at the nearby plantations, so it’s most definitely fresh.

 The locals run their small local garden and sell it to tourists.
-And by purchasing them, it might be helping the locals get an additional income.
+And by purchasing them, might be helping the locals get an additional income.

 Gitgit Waterfall Opening Hours

-Gitgit welcome’s visitor every day from 7 in the morning to 5 pm.
+Gitgit welcomes visitors every day from 7 AM in the morning to 5 PM.
 It closed for the public during Nyepi day.
 A silent day will affect the entire island.